Mircea-s-classes/ai-hardware-project-proposal-antimony-pentafluoride-enjoyers/docs/Project_Proposal.md

 **Justification:**
 The BrainChip Akida processor is a hardware environment optimized for spiking neural networks.
 Its neuromorphic architecture allows inference that is energy-efficient specifically for tasks in on-chip learning.
 Because of its optimized architecture, the BrainChip Akida can natively run SNNs which enables optimized performance.
-We will compare this with the same CNN running on a CPU.
+We will compare this with the same CNN running on a CPU/GPU.

 ---